Olive oil and cosmetics

-We owe the appearance of the first skin-moisturising cream to the Turkish doctor Claudius Galen (129-199 D.C.), who discovered that a refreshing cream could be obtained by mixing olive oil with water and vegetable wax.
+The Turkish physician Claudius Galen (129-199 A.D.) was responsible for the appearance of the first moisturising cream for the skin, when he discovered that by mixing Olive Oil with water and vegetable wax, a refreshing cream could be obtained.
 Observing that when this cream was applied on the skin, it lent the skin greater elasticity, he saw the possibilities of this application.
-Another of the applications of olive oil that has been known since ancient times for keeping the skin elastic and terse involves adding 1/2 Dl. of milk mixed with the same amount of olive oil to one’s bath water.
-If we strictly followed this treatment, we would no doubt find our skin increasingly soft.
+Another of the applications of olive oil that has been known since ancient times for keeping the skin elastic and terse involves adding 1/2 Dl. of milk mixed with the same amount of Olive Oil.
+Undoubtedly, following this treatment rigorously, our skin will acquire a remarkable softness.

-By taking raw olive oil as seasoning, we also encourage our skin to lighten, become softer and acquire an attractive natural radiance.
+By taking raw Olive Oil in dressings, we also get our skin to lighten, soften and take on an attractive, natural glow.

 There is another handy trick specifically for hand care: If you wish to moisturise the skin on your hands really well, prepare a paste with olive oil, Vaseline (which helps to give body to the mixture) and a little menthol; before going to bed, rub this mixture well into your hands and cover them with cotton cloths in order to keep the paste in place throughout the night.
 Next morning, you will notice that the skin on your hands is considerably less dry.